Panzemek/Watch-the-screens/WTS-Proposal.md

 #### Work in progress - [Github repo: Watch The Skies](https://github.com/EwRicklefs/Watch-the-screens)

 ## References
-- ["Watch the Skies" video:](https://www.shutupandsitdown.com/tag/watch-the-skies/) Watch the Skies! is a 70-person MegaGame pitting teams of players against one another as the nations of Earth… or as an extraterrestrial menace! ...
+[**"Watch the Video"** for _Watch The Skies®!_](https://www.shutupandsitdown.com/tag/watch-the-skies/) a 70-person MegaGame pitting teams of players against one another as the nations of Earth… or as an extraterrestrial menace! ...
 If you want to play with just one friend, Corporations and Media are for teams-of-two.

-## The app will have several views:

-- You may delete rows for tactic/activity/benchmark place-holders that are not used.

-- Also, feel free to insert rows for additional activities or benchmarks.

-- Please include at least one benchmark per goal.

-## Use cases
+## Use Case(s):

 There are three (3) users at this time to be accounted whose narrative behind each is as follows:
 - as a user, I navigate to the app upon entering a room.
 The app displays the remaining time left in the current round to play, the articles in the current news briefing, and the headlines of all of the articles displayed in scrollbar.
 - as a reporter, I want to write up a current news story and a form will populate which will be reflected in a modal to ensure the verbiage is what I want; I then click 'submit' and it will display.